Personnes et institutions:

 Notes de l’archiviste:

-- A single-level record for this archive was created by Digital Archivist Tim Walsh in July 2016.
+- A single-level record for this archive was created by Digital Archivist Tessa Walsh in July 2016.
 Processing and description was completed by Digital Processing Archivist Stefana Breitwieser in October 2017.

 Mention de crédit: